Putting the kids into day care is crazy expensive, but staying at home with the kids means earning less money. Or does it?

-Perfect for: Those of you who are good on social media and/or marketing, or are eager and willing to learn.
+Perfect for: Those of you who are good at social media and/or marketing or are eager and willing to learn.

-If you don’t have previous experience in this, it may be good for you to invest in a course or coaching that will help you learn how to do so.
+If you don’t have previous experience in this, it may be good for you to invest in a course or coaching that will help you learn how to do it.

 Maybe they started a small company and it did better than they had planned and they want to get the word out to more people, or maybe they aren’t doing so well and they need a hand.

 Either way, all businesses need to make sales in order to make money and keep running, so a marketing plan is something that every business needs.

 They may not know where to get started with this, which is where you can come in.

 You can be in charge of their marketing, depending on what you think would work well for them.
 A good place to start can be Facebook marketing, as their ideal customers are bound to be on Facebook.